-An ESMF is still desirable as a stand-alone document, but the timing of the ESMF preparation depends on the identification of the investments.
+An ESMF will be a stand-alone document, but the timing of the ESMF preparation may be influenced by the identification of the investments.
 If REDD+ investments are not clearly identified at the Readiness Package (R-Package) stage, the ESMF produced as part of the R-Package could be an advanced draft, to be finalized once the investments are clearly identified, if necessary during the REDD+ implementation phase.